Welcome to the postseason, Cleveland. Cleveland? Yep

 The NFL’s two longest playoff droughts have been snapped with the advancements of Tampa Bay and Cleveland, both 11-5.
-The Buccaneers, who downed Atlanta 44-27, already were in and secured the fifth seed in the NFC, setting up a trip to the sub-.500 NFC East winner, either Washington or the Giants.
+The Buccaneers, who downed Atlanta 44-27, already were in and secured the fifth seed in the NFC, setting up a visit to the sub-.500 NFC East winner, either Washington or the Giants, on Saturday night.
 Tampa Bay’s last trip to the postseason was 2007.

 The Jets now have the unenviable streak of going home early, beginning in 2011.